dilysruan/paper-h-powlaw/README.md

 # paper-ruan-keeton-2023

-Code that compliments the paper: Ruan & Keeton 2023, meant to demonstrate how we generated mock lenses and implemented the lens modelling.
+Code that compliments the paper: Ruan & Keeton 2023 ("Statistical Bias in the Hubble Constant and Mass Power Law Slope for Mock Strong Lenses"), meant to demonstrate how we generated mock lenses and implemented the lens modelling.

 The mock lens systems are generated with <a href="https://github.com/chuckkeeton/pygravlens">pygravlens</a>, a python version of <a href="https://www.physics.rutgers.edu/~keeton/gravlens/2012WS/">lensmodel</a>, written by Chuck Keeton.
 You can install pygravlens through the linked GitHub page.